the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Two new victory conditions, restoring the "proper" Domination and Science victories.
 (Warning: do not enable these without disabling the standard Domination and Science victories.
 Having both DeCiv's Science Victory (Terraform Earth) and Colonization Victory (launch the spaceship) enabled will currently make those victory conditions impossible to achieve.)

-- Eight new factions (in addition to playable Deseret):
+- Nine new factions (in addition to playable Deseret):
   - Aurelian Group, a pre-war Australian mining corporation that survived the Cataclysm and is trying to rebuild its former country while remaining isolationist.
   - Aztlán, the expected post-Cataclysm nation of Aztec revivalists.
   - The Caliphate, a hyperoppressive Islamic theocracy with a stranglehold over Germany and several other former Western Europe nations.
   - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.
+  - Celestial Collective, led by an enigmatic Chinese warlord who used *1984* as an instruction manual to create the ultimate dystopia.
   - Crimson Line, a faction of hardliner Communists who took shelter from the Cataclysm inside the Moscow Metro and now seek to reunite the Soviet Union by force.
   - The Harbingers, the remnants of an evil Mega-Corp who are now trying to atone for their previous practices...or are they?
   - Nowa Polska, because it's going to take a lot more than the Cataclysm for Poland to be lost.